haibojin001/sok-generative-engine-optimization/README.md

 ### Tools and Platforms

-- [TopCited](https://topcited.ai/) - GEO platform for measuring and improving product visibility in AI-powered recommendations, based on the CORE methodology.
+- [TopCited](https://topcited.ai/) - GEO platform for measuring and improving product visibility in AI-powered recommendations.

 ---